Units

 Your swatch

-Count stitches across 4 inches of your blocked swatch and divide by 4.
+Count the stitches across the standard 4 in swatch window of your blocked swatch.

-Count rows across 4 inches of your blocked swatch and divide by 4.
+Count the rows across the standard 4 in swatch window of your blocked swatch.

 How this works